 - Head lamp: Intended purpose, signalling.

-- Walking pole: first aid splint, pipe, straw, depth gauge(river), fishing pole, shelter pole, thrust spear.
+- Walking Pole: first aid splint, pipe, straw, depth gauge(river), fishing pole, shelter pole, thrust spear, water purifier straw(stuffed), fire starter,(shavings of aluminium) trumpet,(sound amplifier) marker pole, reach tool.

 - Socks: for your feet, also make great warm gloves, boot grip for ice, club,(rocks inside) wound dressing, food pouch, water pre filter, oven mitts,(hot pots) repair thread source, arm warmers.